27 Places to See in Rome: A Local’s Guide to Rome in 2026

 21. Piazza di Spagna e la Scalinata:

-You cannot miss visiting Piazza di Spagna and the staircase in Rome.
-They are among the most symbolic and historical places in the city of Capitoline and Rome.
+You simply cannot miss visiting Piazza di Spagna and the famous staircase while you are in Rome.
+They are among the most symbolic and historical places in the Capitoline city, and for good reason.
+Together with the church, the square leaves a lasting impression thanks to its monumental 136-step staircase.

 Heads up!
-For a quick yet fulfilling Roman adventure, my 3 days itinerary in Rome Italy balances iconic sights with delicious local food.
+For a quick yet fulfilling Roman adventure, my 3 days itinerary in Rome Italy and my 4 days in Rome itinerary balance iconic sights with delicious local food.
 See the Colosseum, Vatican City, and more, while savoring authentic Roman flavors, all within a tight schedule.

 22. Piazza San Pietro:

-Piazza San Pietro is undoubtedly the most famous square in the world for artistic and religious reasons, and visitors can admire it for about 350 years.
-You can start admiring the majesty of San Pietro from Castel Sant’Angelo, looking down at the majestic Via Della Conciliazione.
-St Peter’s Square is famous for its arcade, which everyone in Rome recognizes.
+Piazza San Pietro is undoubtedly the most famous square in the world for both artistic and religious reasons, and visitors have been able to admire its grandeur for about 350 years.
+You can start taking in the majesty of San Pietro from Castel Sant’Angelo, looking down the majestic Via della Conciliazione toward the Basilica.

-The obelisk of St Peter’s Square is probably one of the most famous in the world.
-Caligula transported it from Heliopolis to Egypt.
+The square is most famous for its incredible arcade, a colonnade that every traveler in Rome recognizes instantly.
+The obelisk in the center of St. Peter’s Square is probably one of the most famous in the world.

 23. Piazza del Popolo e le Chiese Gemelle: